itzzzy/FrogSample/README.md

 ![TravelFrogPic](https://user-images.githubusercontent.com/114508496/193744855-a92829ef-856d-4d5b-81bd-9378c2900874.jpg)

 Thank you!!

 *:･ﾟ✧The End✧･ﾟ:*

-My stomach literally started hurting when I was thinking about this assignment and it only got worse when I was trying to figure out what to do I don't know if it's the anxiety kicking in welp ;-;
+My stomach literally started hurting when I was thinking about this assignment and it only got worse when I was trying to figure out what to do I don't know if it's the anxiety that was kicking in LMAOOO help ;-;